thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	10:03:31 PM 25 07 --> some error with following having username angelinajolie143
 -	09:06:09 PM 25 07 --> total users followed from angelinajolie143 - 375
 -	08:21:03 PM 25 07 --> total users followed from disha.patani.updates - 525
 -	08:18:05 PM 25 07 --> total users followed from shraddha.kapoor.sweet - 525